Aswerty12/itquizshow/README.md

 Due to how the services are coded, a sudden death (i.e end round the first time a correct answer is submitted) function would require a massive rework.
 The developer suggests that the hosts instead upload the clincher round questions separately then create a new game with the current winners, with the hosts looking at the leaderboard to see who gains the first point.
 If needed whoever holds admin rights can look at the game and compare timestamps if near simultaneous answers occur.

 ### How do I delete question sets?
-The admin (aka the current user with the firebase permission) can log in to the [firebase console ](https://console.firebase.google.com/) and delete from the firestore database.
+The admin (aka the account that uploaded this to firebase) can log in to the [firebase console ](https://console.firebase.google.com/) and delete from the firestore database.

 ## Firebase Environment